Moving to Porto, Portugal

 When we asked expats and global nomads about the quality of medical care in Porto, they replied:

-"Speak to locals (especially other expats for have been around for at least a few years) to recommend health care providers, especially specialists," remarked one expat in Porto.
+"Speak to locals (especially other expats for have been around for at least a few years) to recommend health care providers, especially specialists," said one expat living in Porto, Portugal.

 What are medical services in Porto like?